Some answers to some questions that I get asked a bunch

 Yes!
 Most of my work load is mixing records for artists from all around the world all from my mix room.
 It is usually preferred for me to talk with the engineer that will be recording your songs BEFORE you start recording.

-Will you come to record us where we live?
+Will you come to record my band in our home city?

 Sure!
 It often makes more sense for me to come to you rather than flying in 5/6 people to me.